DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Relevant Literature

 \subsubsection{Image Data}

-In explainable AI (XAI) for image modality-based tasks, gradient-based methods such as GradCAM~\cite{Selvaraju2016GradCAMVE}, Vanilla Gradient~\cite{Simonyan2013DeepIC}, SmoothGrad~\cite{Smilkov2017SmoothGradRN}, and Integrated Gradients~\cite{Sundararajan2017AxiomaticAF} are widely used for interpreting model predictions.
-GradCAM generates heatmaps by calculating the gradient of the target class with respect to convolutional layer activations, but may miss fine details and is sensitive to input noise.
-Vanilla Gradient directly computes gradients on the input, though it faces the "saturation problem," where gradients become too small for clear interpretation.
-SmoothGrad improves clarity by averaging gradients with added noise, albeit at a computational cost, while Integrated Gradients addresses saturation by calculating an integral of gradients from a baseline to the input, though it also demands significant computation.
+For image data, gradient-based methods such as GradCAM~\cite{Selvaraju2016GradCAMVE}, Vanilla Gradient~\cite{Simonyan2013DeepIC}, SmoothGrad~\cite{Smilkov2017SmoothGradRN}, and Integrated Gradients~\cite{Sundararajan2017AxiomaticAF} are widely used to interpret model predictions.
+GradCAM generates heatmaps based on gradients, while Vanilla Gradient faces the "saturation problem."
+SmoothGrad improves clarity by adding noise to gradients, and Integrated Gradients address saturation but require more computation.

-In recent advances, Vision Transformers (ViTs) require specific interpretability approaches due to their reliance on attention mechanisms.
-In the paper \cite{Wu2024TokenTM}, authors introduces TokenTM, a method designed for ViTs that considers both token transformations (changes in token length and direction) and attention weights across layers.
-By aggregating these factors, TokenTM provides more focused and reliable explanations, addressing unique interpretability challenges in transformer models.
-These developments reflect a shift in XAI, where interpretability techniques are tailored to the unique demands of model architectures, like CNNs and transformers, enhancing transparency and reliability across different models.